Our equality statement

 We recognise that people who provide and use our services come from diverse backgrounds and have different experiences and needs.
 We value this diversity and the ways in which it contributes to the richness of life and character of our community.

-Everyone who works or has a role at West Lancashire Borough Council will:
+Everyone that works or has a role at West Lancashire Borough Council will:

 - Promote and maintain an atmosphere in which people of all backgrounds feel welcome, valued and respected

 - Understand that equality is not about treating everyone the same but about recognising and addressing the specific needs, experience and background of individuals